anagri/react-hash-router-gh-pages/README.md

 # React + TypeScript + Vite

+## ⚠️ Important Note: Hash Router & OAuth Limitation

+**Failed attempt:** This project initially attempted to use hash router (`HashRouter`) for OAuth callbacks on GitHub Pages.
+However, this approach does not work because OAuth servers do not allow fragments (`#`) in redirect URIs as per the OAuth 2.0 specification.
+The authorization server will reject any redirect URI containing a hash fragment.

+---

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: